When Lawsuits Become Policy

 For most presidents, the law is something the state uses.

 Agencies investigate.
 Regulators act.
 The Department of Justice files suit.
-Conflict moves through institutions, slowly and impersonally, buffered by process and precedent.
+Conflict moves through institutions—slowly, and somewhat impersonally—buffered by process and precedent.
 The president may set priorities, but the machinery does the work.

 That model has been remarkably consistent across administrations.

-Rather than routing conflict exclusively through institutions, he often handled it personally.
+Rather than routing conflict exclusively through institutions, he often handled it more directly.
 Lawsuits became responses to criticism, counters to pressure, and signals to allies and opponents alike.
 Media companies, banks, technology platforms, universities, business partners, and even government agencies found themselves on the other side of a filing.

 At a certain point, litigation stops being just a legal remedy.

-Large claims deter.
-Repeated filings exhaust.
-Public complaints signal grievance or strength.
+Large claims can deter.
+Repeated filings can exhaust.
+Public complaints can signal grievance or strength.
 Even unsuccessful cases can change incentives, reputations, and negotiations.
 The law becomes not just a forum for resolution, but a terrain on which power is exercised.

 This approach blurs a boundary that had previously held—informally, if not legally—between private grievance and public authority.